t81-foundation

 Encrypted 0x20–0x2F CanonSeal AEAD envelope (ternary ChaCha variant)

-4. CanonHash-81 — Mandatory Hash Function
+4. CanonHash-81 — Current Release Identity Function

 Type ID Object Type Description